Does Medicare Cover Respite Care?

 How Often Does Medicare Pay for Respite Care?

-Medicare may cover multiple respite care stays at approved long-term care facilities.
+Medicare coverage of respite care may include multiple respite care stays at approved long-term care facilities.
 Guidelines state that stays can only take place "on an occasional basis" and don't define the term further.

 How Much Does Respite Care Cost?